danielholmstrom/dictalchemy/README.md

 ## Status

 No release, no version.
 This code should not be trusted.
+In pip there are versions but they should not be trusted until the final 0.1 relase.

 ## Usage